seiyab/use-syncurlfragment/README.md

 :construction: I don't recommend this library.
 I found its API design is harmful.
 Inetracting elements that component doesn't render directly will be broken.

+Better alternative: [`useOnScreen`](https://usehooks.com/useOnScreen/) will work well and it has less dependencies.

 # installation

 ```